Wikifox/wikitoday/README.md

 # WikiToday
 Wikitoday is scrapper for scrapping On-This-Day from wikipedia, made with NodeJs.
 This also supports three categories, and also customizable dates.
-Also has an easter egg!
 You will get avarage 100 events per category usually!

 ## Made With
 - [expressjs](https://github.com/expressjs/express)